 Yep, it’s not just a clever name.
 In fact, it’s quite easy to do a casual triathlon in a day without really planning it.
 In fact, in the summer I realised that we may have come pretty close to doing just that…

-If you love a bit of running, or you’re looking for somewhere where you can swim, cycle and run at a leisurely pace (and refuel with epic food after), then this is why you should head to Valencia, aka the City of Running.
+If you love to go jogging, or you’re looking for somewhere where you can swim, cycle and run at a leisurely pace (and refuel with epic food after), then this is why you should head to Valencia, aka the City of Running.

 Reason number one to head to Valencia as a runner is the Turia Park.
 Once a river that ran through the city, in the 1950’s the river flooded and devastated the city.
 So, they diverted it around the city and turned the old riverbed into a park.

-Today Turia Park is one of the most pleasant places to spend time in the hot sunny Valencia weather, and makes an excellent running trail.
-Stretching for 9 kilometers, from Mislata in the north of the city to the port, the Turia Park is a popular running spot with several trails to follow.
+Today Turia Park is one of the most pleasant places to spend time in the hot and sultry Valencia weather, and is a popular running trail.
+Stretching for 9 kilometers, from Mislata in the north of the city to the port, the Turia River Park is a beautiful running spot with several trails to follow.
+It’s also a great way to do some sightseeing with many of the city’s major landmarks dotting your trail.

 At the bottom of the park is the iconic City of Arts and Sciences, which makes a great view.
 This is also where the annual Valencia marathon starts and ends, so any running in Valencia will take in this epic view eventually.

 As if having a stunning park isn’t enough, Valencia also has the miles of spectacular beach.
 From Campanar and Arenas beach, past Malvarossa all the way to Patacona, you can enjoy a leisurely jog along the seafront promenade – in fact, you can go as far as you like.
-The walkway goes almost all the way to Barcelona! (although that is a very long way).
+The walkway goes almost all the way to Barcelona or Alicante! (although that is a very long way).

-Running along the seafront is of course pretty hot work, but there are plenty of water fountains and of course you can always have a dip when you’ve finished.
+Running along the seafront is pretty hot work, but there are plenty of water fountains and of course you can always have a dip when you’ve finished.

 Being in such a lush area, Valencia is surrounded by fields growing all kinds of crops.
-From pumpkins to melons, and of course the ubiquitous oranges….
-The fields surrounding the city are called Huertas, are there are popular walking trails amongst them.
+From pumpkins to melons, and those ubiquitous oranges….
+The fields surrounding the city are called Huertas, and there are popular walking trails amongst them.
 And, of course, they’re also popular for runners too.

 If you’re looking for a more rural running experience in Valencia, take a look at the Huertas.
 They are usually mapped out by town, so for example, there will be a huerta de Almassera or huerta de Burjassot.